 Contact us to arrange your FREE initial consultation

-Spinal cord injury (SCI) causes life-long disability which can affect the individual’s ability to breathe, walk or work, to live independently or look after their own personal needs, or to communicate with others and control their environment.
+Spinal cord injury (SCI) causes life-long disability which can affect the individual’s ability to breathe, walk or work, to live independently, look after their own needs, or to communicate with others and control their environment.

-From the first signs of injury to the neck, back or spine, or the first symptoms of pain, numbness or altered bladder control, the patient’s future ability to function depends on prompt diagnosis and swift action to protect the spinal cord.
-Where medical or surgical mistakes or delays cause permanent disability or significantly worsen an existing injury, the patient may be entitled to claim substantial compensation.
+Where medical or surgical mistakes or delays cause permanent disability or significantly worsen an existing injury, the patient may be entitled to claim substantial spinal cord injury compensation.

-For spinal injury claims caused by other types of accidents, such as on the roads or at work, you can contact our serious personal injury claims specialists.
+For spinal injury claims caused by other types of accidents, such as road traffic accidents or accidents at work please contact our serious personal injury claims specialists.

 The spinal cord is a long, fragile, bundle of nerves that run from the brain stem to the bottom of the spine, allowing communication between the brain and the muscles, organs and functions of the body.
 When the spinal cord is injured, this affects the flow of information from the brain to the other areas of the body.

-Severe SCI, in which the spinal cord is broken or severed (cut) or damaged, causes a permanent loss of communication between the brain and the parts of the body beneath the break.
+Severe SCI, in which the spinal cord is broken, severed (cut) or damaged, causes a permanent loss of communication between the brain and the parts of the body beneath the break.

-Spinal cord injury is always serious.
+When the spinal cord is injured, it is always serious.
 It leads to permanent sensory impairment, loss of function and disability.
 The higher the level of injury on the spine, the worse the injured person’s disability and overall outcome.